robertofranceschi/Sentiment-Analysis-on-Tripadvisor-reviews/README.md

 ### 🗂 Folder organization
 This repo is organized as follows:
-- `PDFs` contains details about experiments and discuss the results.
+- `/PDFs` contains details about experiments and discuss the results.
-- `datasets` contains a local copy of the original dataset.
+- `/datasets` contains a local copy of the original dataset.
-- `code` contains the different modules used to train and evaluate different models.
+- `/code` contains the different modules used to train and evaluate different models.

 ## 👨‍💻 Implementation